AChareun/survey-form/README.md

 [Demo](https://achareun.github.io/survey-form/)

 ## Work to do:
-- [ ] Add media-queries so it looks better on mobile
+- [ ] Redesign the whole project with a mobile-first approach
 - [ ] Give it a more personal style.
 Probably something dota related.